How to Make Cultured Vegetables

 Decide Which Method to Use

-You will then choose to use a starter culture to ferment or you may choose to ferment without one.
+You will then choose whether to use a starter culture or whether to ferment without one.
 You can certainly make them without a culture, but the good bacteria will stay at a higher level longer if you add a culture.
 This will also increase your own body’s ability to use and grow these good bacteria inside of you.
 The one that I believe does this the best is Cutting Edge Cultures.

 The three fermenting methods are listed below.